July Birthstone

 Pigeon's Blood Red

-The world standard — a pure, vivid red with a blue hint, strong fluorescence, and an inner glow that no other source replicates.
+The world standard.
+A pure red with a blue hint and strong fluorescence that no other source replicates.

 Mozambique